 Consolidating Your Debt

-Do you hold other debt, perhaps with a higher interest rate, that you'd like to consolidate?
-If you have some higher interest debts (such as credit cards or car loans), you might be able to pay that debt off with a lower rate loan with your refinance, if you have enough home equity.
+Maybe you'd like to pull out some of the home equity (cash out) to use toward other debt.
+If you own any debt with high interest (such as credit cards or vehicle loans), you might be able to take care of that debt with a lower rate loan with your refinance, if you have the right amount of home equity.

-Do you want to build up equity quicker, and have your mortgage paid off more quickly?
-In that case, you need to find out about refinancing to a short term mortgage - like a fifteen-year loan.
-The monthly payments will likely be more than with your long-term mortgage, but the pay-off is: you will pay considerably less interest and can build up equity more quickly.
-Conversely, if your current longer term mortgage has a low remaining balance, and was closed a while ago, you could be able to make the switch without paying more each month.
-To help you figure out your options and the many benefits of refinancing, please call us at (732) 969-9300.
-We will help you reach your goals!
+Are you planning to fatten up your home equity faster, and pay your mortgage loan off more quickly?
+If this is your plan, the refinance loan can switch you to a loan program with a short, for example: a 15 year loan.
+The payments will probably be higher than they were with your long-term mortgage loan, but the pay-off is: you will pay considerably less interest and can build up equity quicker.
+However, if you have had your current thirty-year mortgage for a long time and the loan balance is rather low, you may be do this without raising your mortgage payment — it's even possible to save!
+To help you figure out your options and the numerous benefits in refinancing, please contact us at (732) 969-9300.
+We would love to help you reach your goals!